HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 To move from a non-containerized deployment to a containerized deployment, it is recommended to take a similar approach as staging to another DX environment.

 The Kubernetes containerized deployment is different from the non-containerized deployment in the following ways:
 1. There is no http server in front of your DX deployment.
 Instead, HAProxy is used for routing to the different pods and JVMs.
 You can configure your own ingress controller or deploy a proxy to customize cache headers, server static files, or other customizations you configured at your http server.
-2. No WebSphere cluster:
+2. There is no WebSphere cluster.
     - Distributed Enterprise Java Beans, JMS distribution, or cache replication of custom DynaCaches is not possible with containerized deployments because the system is using a farm-like deployment of DX Core.
     - Any product-based caches are cache-replicated so any changes are distributed to all Core pods.
     - If you have custom DynaCaches that must be replicated, it is recommended to use external cache solutions such as Redis or Hazelcast.